 Keep your boundaries

 When you are having your picture taken with a guest at a convention or in public, please keep your boundaries in check.
 Ask for permission.
 If the person in question has reservations or a certain request for having their picture taken, RESPECT THAT.
 Don’t grab someone by the arm unless given permission.
 Don’t hug, touch, kiss, or cross that person’s personal space.
 Don’t play practical jokes unless the person to be photographed is in on the joke.
+Don’t touch someone there where common sense would tell you not to proceed.

 Know your place